pillar-ForrestWolf/madlib-kata/README.md

 # madlib-kata
-### This kata describes building a madlib style puzzle app
+### This kata describes building a madlib style puzzle app.
+These are often common fables where in some words have been removed.
+The player is expected to fill in the blanks with their own word using only the provided hint.
+See [MADLIBS](http://www.madlibs.com/printables/) for examples.

 In this app a user should have the ability to
 * [access a puzzle library](#access-puzzle-library)